kielbasiago/guides/asyncs/2022-10-22-boss-rush-async-fixed.md

         * **THESE BOSSES COUNT AS A SINGLE BOSS AND WILL NOT GRAND MORE EXP** - Number 128, Inferno, Vargas, Hidon, WrexSoul

 ## Misc
+* MP Cost for spells varies between 80-120% of normal cost
 * Start with 20 random "junk" items
 * Shuffled Shops (5% random)
 * You can control characters in the coliseum